-QSpace is a drop-in space specifically for young people.
+QSpace is a non-profit service specifically for LGBTIQAP+ young people.
 Are you questioning your sexuality or gender identity?
-Do you identify as lesbian, gay, bisexual, trans, intersex, queer, pansexual, asexual, or questioning ?
+Do you identify as lesbian, gay, bisexual, trans, intersex, queer, pansexual, asexual, or questioning?
 Are you looking to meet other young people who feel the same?
 Then QSpace may be the place for you!

 Who are we?

-The Expanded Horizons Program (EHP) is a program supported by the Gold Coast Primary Health Network. to support sexually, sex and gender diverse youth (lesbian, gay, bisexual, trans, intersex, pansexual, questioning, etc).
-The program is auspiced by Wesley Mission Brisbane.
-In 2009 EHP commenced an LGBT ‘Drop In’ service – QSpace.
-QSpace aims to support health outcomes for LGBTIQAP+ youth (or youth questioning sexuality or gender identity) by providing access to support, resources and information.
+The Expanded Horizons Program (EHP) is a non-profit program supported by the Gold Coast Primary Health Network to support sexually, sex and gender diverse youth (lesbian, gay, bisexual, trans, intersex, pansexual, questioning, etc).
+The program is auspiced by Wesley Mission QLD.
+In 2009 EHP commenced QSpace, which aims to support health outcomes for LGBTIQAP+ youth (or youth questioning sexuality or gender identity) by providing access to support, resources and information.

 What is QSpace?